-Spot gasoline in Los Angeles advanced for the first time in three days after BP Plc (BP/)’s Carson refinery was said to be performing work on benzene-stripping equipment in the crude unit and Phillips 66 (PSX)’s Rodeo plant reported a pump fire.
+Spot gasoline in Los Angeles advanced for the first time in three days after BP Plc (BP/)’s Carson refinery was said to be performing work on benzene-stripping equipment in the crude unit and Phillips 66 (PSX:US)’s Rodeo plant reported a pump fire.

 The 266,000-barrel-a-day Carson refinery in Southern California shut equipment that strips residual benzene from the crude unit for about three weeks of maintenance, a person familiar with operations at the plant said.
 Phillips 66 extinguished a fire on a pump at the 76,000-barrel-a-day Rodeo plant, Rich Johnson, a company spokesman in Houston, said.

 California-blend, or Carbob, gasoline in Los Angeles advanced 3 cents to a discount of 4 cents a gallon against gasoline futures traded on the New York Mercantile Exchange, data compiled by Bloomberg shows.
 The same fuel in San Francisco also added 3 cents to 9 cents below gasoline futures.

 “There were no injuries, no impact to the surrounding community and no impact to operations associated with the fire,” Johnson said in an e-mailed statement regarding the fire at Rodeo.

 California-blend diesel, or CARB diesel, in Los Angeles strengthened 0.25 cent to a premium of 4.25 cents a gallon versus heating oil futures traded on the Nymex.